pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 https://github.com/pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/assets/15874104/f285ccbd-adc6-4c56-ba74-edac208729e8

 ### Step 3: Copy Twitch Extension token for authentication
-Now open the `Configuration view` by clicking on the `settings/cog icon`.
+Now open the `Configuration view` by clicking on the `configure` no the extension page.
 Here you can preview what the extension looks like.
-The `Settings tab` opens automatically where you can copy an Extension Token that you need to authenticate RuneLite to send data to the extension.
+The `Settings tab` opens automatically where you can copy an Extension Token that you need to authenticate RuneLite to send data to your stream.

 https://github.com/pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/assets/15874104/5ff485d8-2178-427c-a5f8-51f90ae2a640

 Note that the token is **valid for a long time**, meaning it is important you don't share the token with anyone.
 The RuneLite plugin panel shows the validity of the token.

 ### Step 4: Test if everything works
 Make sure you have something in your inventory or equipment to test with.
-Via the `Configuration view` of the extension you can also verify whether data is now synced, for example changes to your inventory:
+Via the `Configuration view` of the extension you can now verify whether data is now synced, for example changes to your inventory:

 https://github.com/pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/assets/15874104/af71e762-f9e6-401a-88db-761386869a62